IPNEWPAY/doc-acq/docs/pct/security/publickey-authentication.md

 ## Add a public SSH key

-After you create an SSH key pair, you can upload your public key to ShellHub.
+After you create an SSH key pair, you can upload your public key to Newpay Docs.

 :::note